 As an illustrative example, I already recommended the monthly WordPress newsletter from Raidboxes in the first part of this article series.

 As a freelancer or agency, you have the great advantage of being very close to your customers.
-You can make perfect use of this in this case.
+You can utilise this perfectly in this case.
 You will hear questions or be confronted with problems from your customers.
 So you already know first-hand what moves your target group.
 Large companies have to commission expensive and time-consuming surveys to do this.

 Think about an e-mail offer that is primarily informative, interesting and relevant.
 Use it only occasionally for advertising on your own behalf.

-At the same time, this does not mean that you should not talk about yourself and your offers at all.
+At the same time, this doesn’t mean that you shouldn’t talk about yourself and your offers at all.
 That would be just as extreme and unhelpful.
-If you have an exciting new product that is particularly relevant to your readership, don't be afraid to include it in the newsletter or send out a separate email.
+If you have an exciting new product that is particularly relevant for your readership, don’t be afraid to include it in the newsletter or send out a separate email.
 Just make sure you limit yourself to the most important moments and at the same time reward your readership: they may be the first to get access or a special offer price.
 The advertising is no longer (just) perceived as advertising, but as a monetary benefit, so to speak.
-Such "goodies" can even be a reason to stay on your e-mail distribution list.
+Such “goodies” can even be a reason to stay on your e-mail distribution list.

 In terms of content, you can also consider a mix of automated and manually created content.
 There may be a section that lists the five latest offers, but also a self-written editorial.